-After nearly 10 years, two children, and countless creative collaborations, a Hollywood power couple has called it quits.
+After roughly 8 years, two children, and countless creative collaborations, a Hollywood power couple has called it quits.
 Olivia Wilde and Jason Sudeikis have ended their engagement, People reported on Friday, Nov.
 13. The pair — who are parents to 6-year-old Otis and 4-year-old Daisy — reportedly split "at the beginning of the year," bringing an end to their seven-year-engagement.
 They are now focused on amicably co-parenting their kids together.
 "The children are the priority and the heart of the family’s relationship," a source close to the couple told the outlet.

 After meeting at a Saturday Night Live after-party, Wilde and Sudeikis began dating in 2011, and the comedian popped the question around the holidays a year later.
 "I actually came off looking a little cooler than I really am because I had heard through the grapevine, through mutual friends who weren't exactly her best girlfriends, who would report back, 'Oh you know, I think she’s dating someone,'" Sudeikis told Stephen Colbert in 2017 about the night he first met Wilde.
 "So I didn't make any moves.
 I was just very, very busy with other things.
 And next thing you know, I stopped being busy, she stopped dating someone, and then it was off to the races."

 In 2013, Wilde told Allure that even though she had been instantly charmed by Sudeikis, it took months — and many run-ins with one another — before he finally asked her out.
 "Over the next six months we kept running into each other," the actor and director recalled. "[One night], my best guy friend walked up to him and said, 'This is Olivia’s number.
 Use it.'
 That was the beginning."